edazpotato/senutila/README.md

 ## Other notes

 -   Node.js version 16 or greater is required.
--   Senutila uses [pnpm](https://pnpm.io/), for dependencies.
-Install it with `npm i -g pnpm`, and then use all npm commands like normal, except witha prepended p character.
+-   Senutila uses [pnpm](https://pnpm.io/) for dependencies.
+Install it with `npm i -g pnpm`, and then use all npm commands like normal, except with a prepended p character.